-- .3 Firmly grasp the flap and pull slowly, while holding a ruler parallel to the sealant flap.
-Note the position of the benchmark on the ruler.

-- .4 Refer to manufacturer's printed literature for each sealant tested for the required extension factor pass criteria; (i.e.: if the 25 mm (1") benchmark on the sealant can be pulled to 100 mm (4") and held with no failure of sealant, 400% elongation is achieved.)

-- .5 If no failure occurs prior to the manufacturer's stated extension factor, the test is successful.
+- 4. Refer to manufacturer's printed literature for each sealant tested for the required extension factor pass criteria; (i.e.: if the 25 mm (1") benchmark on the sealant can be pulled to 100 mm (4") and held with no failure of sealant, 400% elongation is achieved.) - 5.
+If no failure occurs prior to the manufacturer's stated extension factor, the test is successful.
 Extension factor should be three (3) times the movement capability of the sealant.

-- .6 Inspect joints for:
+7. Inspect joints for:

-- .1 Complete fill,
+- 1. Complete fill,

-- .2 Absence of voids,
+- 2. Absence of voids,

-- .3 Primer,
+- 3. Primer.

-- .4 Proper width/depth ratio, and
+- 4. Proper width/depth ratio, and

-- .5 Back up material.
+- 5. Back up material.

-- .7 Repair sealants pulled in test area by applying new sealants following same procedures used to original seal joints.
+- 8. Repair sealants pulled in test area by applying new sealants following same procedures used to original seal joints.

-- .8 Contractor shall repair test areas at no additional cost to Prairie Mountain Health.
+- 9. Contractor shall repair test areas at no additional cost to Prairie Mountain Health.

-.8 DELIVERY, STORAGE, AND HANDLING
+8. DELIVERY, STORAGE, AND HANDLING